Xu Jingcheng: Roman Catholic influence

-During his diplomatic career, Xu was also the mentor of the future Premier and Minister of Foreign Affairs of China, Lou Tseng-Tsiang, and was instrumental in Lou's conversion to Roman Catholicism from Protestantism.
+During his diplomatic career, Xu was also the mentor of the future Premier and Minister of Foreign Affairs of China, Lu Zhengxiang, and was instrumental in Lou's conversion to Roman Catholicism from Protestantism.
 Xu, as envoy to Russia took an early interest in Lou, a polyglot, in 1893 when he was posted to St Petersburg as an interpreter (fourth-class) to the Chinese embassy.
-During this time, Lou became increasingly religious under Xu Jingcheng's influence and instructions: Europe's strength is found not in her armaments, nor in her knowledge — it is found in her religion [...].
+During this time, Lu became increasingly religious under Xu Jingcheng's influence and instructions: Europe's strength is found not in her armaments, nor in her knowledge — it is found in her religion [...].
 Observe the Christian faith.
 When you have grasped its heart and its strength, take them and give them to China.
 The execution of Xu during the Boxer Rebellion paved the way for Lou's service as the Qing delegate at the first and second Peace Conferences in The Hague (1899 and 1907), and as Minister to Belgium and Ambassador to Russia, roles previously held by Xu.
-Lou referred to Xu as his "second father" and never forgot his execution under the Qing court.
-When the 1911 Revolution broke out while Lou was Ambassador in St Petersburg, he took it upon himself, against the advice of his colleagues at other European capitals, to cable Beijing that there could be no hope of assistance from the Great Powers.
-At the death of his wife Lou retired from an active life, and in 1927 became a postulant, under the name Dom Pierre-Célestin, in the Benedictine monastery of Sint-Andries in Bruges, Belgium.
+Lu referred to Xu as his "second father" and never forgot his execution under the Qing court.
+When the 1911 Revolution broke out while Lu was Ambassador in St Petersburg, he took it upon himself, against the advice of his colleagues at other European capitals, to cable Beijing that there could be no hope of assistance from the Great Powers.
+At the death of his wife Lu retired from an active life, and in 1927 became a postulant, under the name Dom Pierre-Célestin, in the Benedictine monastery of Sint-Andries in Bruges, Belgium.
 He was ordained priest in 1935.
-In his later years, Lou Tseng-Tsiang hoped to return to China as a missionary to fulfill the instructions Xu Jingcheng had given him at the beginning of his career but his planned departure was postponed during the Chinese Civil War, and Dom Lou died in Belgium on 15 January 1949.
+In his later years, Lu Zhengxiang hoped to return to China as a missionary to fulfill the instructions Xu Jingcheng had given him at the beginning of his career but his planned departure was postponed during the Chinese Civil War, and Dom Lu died in Belgium on 15 January 1949.